suraj-s13/CodeClause_Fake_News_Detection/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)<br>

 ## What It Does:
-Fake news on different platforms is spreading widely and is a matter of serious concern, as it causes social wars and permanent breakage of the bonds established among people.
+Fake news on different platforms is spreading widely and is a matter of serious concern, as it can cause social wars and permanent breakage of the bonds established among people.
 A lot of research is already going on focused on the classification of fake news.

 1️⃣ Data Collection <br>